-I’m not sure about your butcher… but where I live I can’t go into my grocery store and ask for a full pig.
-Ok, back to the recipe.
+The aroma of the rub seasonings themselves will get your stomach grumbling long before the pork is done cooking.
 Last year, at Jazz Fest, I ate two Cochon de Lait po-boys at the festival and brought a third one home for “later”.

 Over the past year, I’ve barbecued pork, slow roasted in the oven, in a cast iron pot… and in the crockpot.
-In the end, I settled for a shoulder roast in the crockpot and edited John Besh’s Cochon de Lait Rub recipe.
+In the end, I settled for a shoulder roast in the crockpot and perfected my Cochon de Lait Rub recipe.

 What I love about this recipe is that anyone can make it at home regardless of where you live in the world.
 It makes me happy to be able to share a little bit of my passion for good family food with you.Print

 Crockpot Cochon de Lait

-Cochon de Lait rub yields approx 1 1/4 cup dry rub.
+Cochon de Lait rub yields approx 1 ¼ cup dry rub.
 Serving size will vary depending the size of your roast.